Gear — Riftbound Rules

 - While on the Board.

-- Gear can only be played to a player's Base.
+- Gear can only be played to a player's Base unless an effect specifies otherwise.

 - Gear and their details are Public Information while on the Board.